Sustainability governance

 A clear focus based on our materiality analysis

 We use a materiality analysis to determine where our company’s activities have the greatest impact on society, the environment, and the economy.
 For this purpose, we conducted an impact analysis, where we assessed actual and potential positive and negative impacts of our activities along the value chain.
+In the fiscal year 2023, we further enhanced our analysis with the perspective of actual and potential implications for our business success, thereby considering a double materiality perspective.
 The aspects of scale, scope, and likelihood of impacts were considered as assessment categories with a precedence of scale and scope.
-In this process, we gathered the views and concerns of our key stakeholders – investors, customers, employees, and suppliers – online and in person.
-We updated the analysis in this reporting period to reflect the updated requirements of the GRI Standards.
-Impact is now the only determinant for materiality definition, and water has been included as an operational topic.
+Impact is the only determinant for materiality definition for the GRI reporting to be aligned with the standards.

 For each of the eight material topics, we have appointed a topic leader as an advocate.
 Operational topics are important to us as well, but we do not pursue them with the same strategic approach as the material topics.
 They are integrated into the operational business activities at the departmental level.
 Other topics may be of greater relevance for a specific subsidiary, but not across the whole Group.
 We address these topics on a situation-specific basis.